SuyashRamteke/MIR_Systems/README.md

 Understood the basics of audio watermarking and fingerprinting, landmark extraction, quantization, jaccard similarity, minhash and locality sensitive hashing

-Worked with self similarity matrices and dynamic programming for polyphonic audio score alignment
+Worked with self similarity matrices and dynamic programming for musical structure analysis and used beat synchronous chroma vectors for cover song identification

 Implemented sound source separation using Non-negative matrix factorization and compared the results with state of the art sound source separation library spleeter by Deezer.
 Got conversant with